SpoiledUnknown/Python-Projects/README.md

 # Number - Guesser

 ## Description:
-A simple Number guesser game where you can guess the number and earn point/
+A simple Number guesser game where you can guess the number and earn point.

 ## How To Use:
 - Install Python from [here](https://www.python.org/downloads/).